astronomer/docs/software/third-party-ingress-controllers.md

 kubectl label namespace/<ingress namespace> network.openshift.io/policy-group=ingress
 ```

-For more information, see the [Openshift Network Policy documentation](https://docs.openshift.com/container-platform/4.1/networking/configuring-networkpolicy.html).
+For more information, see the [OpenShift documentation](https://docs.openshift.com/container-platform/4.1/networking/configuring-networkpolicy.html) on configuring network policy.

 Additionally, OpenShift's default route admission policy must be configured to allow traffic from multiple namespaces.
 To do so, run the following command: